harshelke180502/Gym_app/README.md

 Clone the repository:

-bash
 git clone https://github.com/harshelke180502/Gym_app.git
 cd Gym_app
  Public code references from 1 repository
 Install dependencies:

-bash
 npm install
  Public code references from 1 repository

-Start the development server:
+# Start the development server:

 npm run dev

-Build for production:
+# Build for production:

 npm run build

-Usage:
+# Usage:

 This application can be used to generate workout plans by following these steps: